01 of 05

 Tip: Take your time and test the track as you go with a few reliable cars.
 It is easy to make fine... adjustments.Continue to 4 of 5 below.

 Laying Straight Flex Track

-Why would you want to use flexible track to lay a straight section?
+Why would you want to use a flexible track to lay a straight section?
 Flex track sections are generally longer than rigid pieces.
 You can reduce the number of rail joints and the time and materials needed.

 The only trick to laying flexible track straight is keeping it from bending.
 A steel straightedge will help keep everything aligned.
 Simply hold the straightedge against the web of one rail.

 Tip: Place the straightedge against the rail itself for a reference, this eliminates potential kinks from... any extra burrs or flash on the plastic ties.

 To secure the track, press track nails or spikes through the molded holes in the ties.
 If there are no holes, or if you need to add more, use a No. 60 drill bit in a pin vise and drill through the tie.
 Once the track is properly aligned, tap gently into place with a hammer and nail set.